“Why God, Why Me?”

 The Bible does not clearly say when God healed Job.
 When God first began speaking with him, He said, “Now gird up your loins like a man” (Job 38:3).
 The Message says, “Pull yourself together, Job!
 Up on your feet!
 Stand tall!”
 Possibly Job was healed in response to God’s Word; maybe after he prayed for his friends.
 Whenever it happened, Job experienced the healing power of Jehovah-Rapha.

 Job experienced the crossing of the Jordan in a spiritual sense.
 The New Strong’s Exhaustive Concordance of the Bible, defines the Hebrew word for Jordan as yarden (yar-dane), meaning “a descender.”
 Its primitive root word is yarad (yaw-rad), which literally means “to go downwards”—[also: to bring down; to cast down; to go down; going down; to take down, etc.] Crossing the Jordan means stepping down.
 It means humility—putting self on the altar so God can work.

 Crossing the Jordan also means getting to the other side, to overcome—healing in all four areas of our lives.
-Job overcame from the inside-out, whereas Janice experienced healing from the outside-in: Job, an obedient believer; Janice, not knowing what she believed.
+Job overcame from the inside-out, whereas Janice experienced healing from the outside-in: Job, an obedient believer; Janice (from previous post), not knowing what she believed.
 The result for both was the same—first-hand, experiential knowledge of God.